VM: QEMU: Installing Kali Linux into a Headless Server

 After this point we want to make two types of scripts

-Backbox is a very clean fast pentesting operating system based off of Ubuntu.
-Considering it also includes a pile of pentesting tools and how clean its interface is it is the OS of choice.
+Kali Linux is a very powerful fast pentesting operating system based off of Ubuntu.
+Considering it also includes a pile of pen testing tools and how clean its interface is.

 Now we want to make a hard drive for the VM to utilize with the command: